Pages

 Saturday, February 1, 2025

-I've taught in a few different countries, as you can see from my blog, but the one place I wanted to go and eventually managed to get into was Oman.
-The images of Ali Baba and flying carpets and long robes against exotic minarets had stayed with me from childhood.
-Once I dreamed I was on a flying carpet, only to wake up and discover I had wet my bed.
-Oh well, push forward and there I was, in Oman.
+I have taught English in all its variations in a few different countries, as you can see from my blog, but the one place I wanted to go was Oman.
+The image of Aladdin with his white turban flying on a red carpet over towering minarets in Baghdad had stayed with me from childhood and I had longed to see strange new worlds in the east from my earliest years.
+Once I dreamed I was on a flying carpet soaring above the earth and it was so wonderfully real, only to wake up and discover I had wet my bed.
+Oh well, now here I was, on a plane to Oman.
+Baghdad would have to wait.

-The moment the outside doors opened from the air-conditioned airport, a gust of air from what might have been a blast furnace whipped find bits of sand in my eyes.
-I was met by a tall, bearded man wearing a dark dishdasha and beaded kuma, the long gown and hat which is traditional Omani clothing.
+The moment the outside doors opened from the air-conditioned airport, a gust of air from what might have been a blast furnace whipped my body.
+It was almost 90 degrees, but it felt like 110.
+Nasser, a tall, bearded man wearing a dark dishdasha and beaded kuma, the long gown and hat traditional to Omani men, approached.
+'You are Nancy?'
+I nodded.
+'Welcome to my country,' he said, the same line I was greeted with all over the Middle East by the most welcoming and friendly people in the world.

 No comments: